wildfly-swarm-archive/booker/README.md

 We can simplify all these steps by creating an OpenShift template that allows us to create all these resources with a single command.

-All the services will start and cluster with each other, but the actual functionality of searching and purchasing books doesn't work yet.
-Booker assumes every microservice advertises a service URL that the browser can access and currently we're only advertising internal IPs for each service.
-The fix for this is to translate those internal IPs to routable hostnames and to expose each service (via `oc expose`).
-We already do this when locating the Keycloak service, but it's a bit more complicated to do this for the other Booker services.